Course Catalog 2024-2025

 ECO 318 Seminar on Macroeconomic Policy from the Great Depression to the Present (4 Credits)

-What can history teach us about macroeconomic policy?
-This course will use macroeconomic history from 1913 to the present to explore key issues in macroeconomic policy that remain relevant today, with special focus on the Great Depression and Great Recession.
-Students will examine the evidence behind the theoretical frameworks presented in ECO 253 and delve into the empirical literature on both historical and contemporary monetary and fiscal policy.
+What does history teach about macroeconomic policy?
+This course uses macroeconomic history from 1913 to the present to explore key issues in macroeconomic policy that remain relevant today, with special focus on the Great Depression and Great Recession.
+Students examine the evidence behind the theoretical frameworks presented in ECO 253 and delve into the empirical literature on both historical and contemporary monetary and fiscal policy.
 Prerequisites: ECO 253; and ECO 220 or SDS 220.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Annually